 Incremental budgeting.
 Incremental budgeting is an easy way to update a budget model, since it assumes that what has happened in the past can be rolled forward into the future.
 Though this approach results in simplified budget updates, it does not provoke a detailed examination of company efficiencies and expenditures, and so does not assist in the creation of a lean and efficient enterprise.

 The rolling budget.
 A rolling budget requires that a new budget period be added as soon as the most recent period has been completed.
 By doing so, the budget always extends a uniform distance into the future.
 However, it also requires a considerable amount of budgeting work in every accounting period to formulate the next incremental update.
 Thus, it is the least efficient budgeting alternative, though it does focus ongoing attention on the budget.

 The rolling forecast.
 A rolling forecast is not really a budget, but rather a regular update to the sales forecast, frequently on a monthly basis.
-The organization then models its short-term spending on the expected revenue level.
-This approach has the advantages of being very easy to update, and requiring no budgeting infrastructure.
+The organization then models its short-term spending on the expected sales level.
+This approach has the advantages of being very easy to update and requiring no budgeting infrastructure.

 Of the budgeting models shown here, the static model is by far the most common, despite being unwieldy and rarely attained.
 A considerably different alternative is to use a rolling forecast, and allow managers to adjust their expenditures "on the fly" to match short-term sales expectations.
 Organizations may find that the rolling forecast is a more productive form of budget model, given its high degree of flexibility.